Current

 Chicken painting workshop

-On the Thursday below, we will be painting chickens.
+On the Thursday listed below, we'll be painting chickens

 During the workshops, you will learn how to bring a chicken, chick, duck, or egg to life on canvas under expert guidance.
 A wonderful challenge for young and old alike.